Read about how Linked Data and semantic technology can enrich data and pave the way to advanced analytics.

 EY has a vision of a good revenue management system as a single platform integrating customer data, forecasts, information about local events, economy and market news and advanced analytics.

-According to a Killarney Hotels study on the global hotel trends for 2016, more than 50 percent of consumers globally have made a purchase based on an online recommendation, and more than 50 percent of hotel bookings take place online.
+According to a Killarney Hotels study on the global hotel trends for 2016, more than 50% of consumers globally have made a purchase based on an online recommendation and more than 50% of hotel bookings take place online.
 This gives hoteliers the opportunity to get to know their customers better with social media analytics using Linked Data and combining it with statistical data.

 Millennials, who are expected to become the dominant consumer group worldwide in 2017, are especially favoring ultra-personalized offers and hotels are eagerly trying to endear them with customized offers and additional amenities.
-Marriott, for example, is doing this, with phone as room key, in-room virtual reality and text chat with hotel personnel.
+The Marriott, for example, is doing this by offering the use of a phone as hotels room key, in-room virtual reality and text chats with hotel personnel.